 retriever.invoke(question)

-Returns chunks specifically about weight loss supplements from the health supplements PDF — passages on chromium, chitosan, Garcinia cambogia, and the limited evidence for supplement-based weight reduction.
+It returns chunks about weight loss supplements from the health supplements PDF.
+The passages cover chromium, chitosan, Garcinia cambogia, and the weak evidence for supplement-based weight loss.

 MMR Retriever